jhpyle/docassemble/_docs/modifiers.md

 be attached more than once.
 Therefore, only attach `daPageLoad` listeners from a [JavaScript] file that you include using the [`javascript`] feature.

+In general, use of the `script` modifier is discouraged.
+It is generally better to use a JavaScript file attached using [`features`], and to have code in that file that listens for the `daPageLoad` event.

 # <a name="css"></a>Adding [CSS]: `css`